atandy/civi-exercise-product-manager/README.md

 * What product features might you anticipate needing to build or how might results inform the product roadmap?
 * Bonus: How might you monetize this product in the future?

-## Submitting the Assignment
+## Exercise Deliverables and Submissions
+### Exercise Format
-For this assignment, you are welcome to submit the exercise in any format you would like: e.g word document, presentation (keynote, powerpoint, etc.).
-However, keep in mind that you could later be asked to present you work and talk through your approach.
+For this assignment, you are welcome to create and submit the exercise in any format you would like: e.g word document, presentation (keynote, powerpoint, etc.).
+However, keep in mind that you could later be asked to present your work and talk through your approach.

+### Time Allocation
-You can spend as much or little time as you would like on this presentation, but we have seen that it typically takes candidates between 2-6 hours (depending on the depth they would like to go in).
+You can spend as much or little time as you would like on this exercise, but we have seen that it typically takes candidates between 2-6 hours (depending on how deep they wish to go).

+### Sending Your Work
-Following completion of the assignment, please reach out to us and send us your assignment.
+Following completion of the assignment, please reach out to your primary point of contact and provide a link to your work.
 From there, we will be in touch.

+### Thank You
 We look forward to seeing your work!
+And thank you for considering Civi!!